 Building Autonomous Racing Intelligence.

-A fully self-built autonomous racing car featuring stereo visual SLAM, multi-sensor EKF fusion (wheel encoder, IMU, steering input), real-time path planning, and Ackermann steering control — running entirely on a Raspberry Pi 5.
+A fully self-built autonomous racing car featuring stereo visual SLAM, multi-sensor EKF fusion (wheel encoder, IMU, steering input), real-time path planning, and Ackermann steering control — running entirely on a Raspberry Pi 5 (8 GB).

 2